 The last step to recovering your license is filing a Certificate of Completion.

-Restore Your License Easier with a DWI Lawyer
+Restore Your License in Charlotte Easier with a DWI Lawyer

 Restoring a license after a DWI or underage DWI conviction is complex.
 You might save yourself time and effort when you contact an experienced DWI lawyer from the beginning of your case.
 Our North Carolina DWI attorneys understand statute §20-17.8 and how to restore your license after a DWI conviction.